 Ph.D., Yale University, 1980

 Professor McCauley’s interests range widely across 19th- and early-20th-century visual culture, with a particular focus on the history of photography.
-Her early work dealt with the institutional formation of commercial photography (which was, in fact, most of photography) during the first generation of negative-positive prints in the 1850s–60s, and she remains concerned with the ways that economic and political forces shape the social status and ideological messages of the photographic.
-While advocating close looking at original prints and a fundamental understanding of the limits placed on imagery by the techniques used (she has sponsored workshops on Talbot’s calotype process and collodion-on-glass positives for various seminars), she also probes the societal conditions that make possible the shooting, publishing, and dissemination of photographs.
-She welcomes students working outside the Western canon of art photographs, as well as those who want to reconsider major figures who have not received critical treatment.
+Her early work dealt with the institutional formation of commercial photography during the first generation of negative-positive prints in the 1850s–60s, and she remains concerned with the ways that economic and political forces shape the social status and ideological messages of the photographic.
+While advocating close looking at original prints and a fundamental understanding of the limits placed on imagery by the techniques used, she also probes the societal conditions that make possible the shooting, publishing, and dissemination of photographs.

 Other areas in which McCauley has published include the history of caricature, American and European modernist collectors, the historiography of photography, the nude, early anthropological photography, Realism in art and photography, concepts of copyright and originality, Victorian feminism and amateur photography in the 19th century, and the impact of photography on art history as a discipline.
 Her most recent work has been involved with critical reappraisals of early-20th-century American photography.
 In The Steerage and Alfred Stieglitz, coauthored with Jason Francisco (2012), she considered Stieglitz’s role as a writer in constructing the myth of The Steerage as a modernist icon.
-She has also uncovered the connections between spiritualism (and theosophy) and abstraction, as seen in the careers of Francis Bruguière and Alvin Langdon Coburn.
+The catalogue and exhibition Clarence H. White and His World: The Art and Craft of Photography, 1895-1925 located White’s contributions as a commercial and fine arts photographer and teacher within the changing aesthetic, political, and economic movements of Progressive Era America.

-McCauley’s current research concerns American modernist photography during World War I and the role of the war in stimulating stylistic innovations and the collapse of Pictorialism.
-She is also preparing a book on the nude and photography and completing an essay on the critical reception of Manet’s Olympia in light of debates over evolution and race in the 1860s.
+McCauley’s current research centers on American modernist photography during World War I and the role of the war in stimulating stylistic innovations and the collapse of Pictorialism.
+She is preparing a book on Alvin Langdon Coburn’s vortographs (exhibited in 1917) and the multiple roots of abstract photography.
+Another project, undertaken with Gary Van Zante at the MIT Museum, focuses on Minor White’s career at MIT, where he taught from 1965 to 1974.

 “Beauty or Beast?: Manet’s Olympia in the Age of Comparative Anatomy,” Art History (September 2020).